nbronson/ccstm/doc/intro.md

 # CCSTM - An Introduction

 CCSTM is a library-based software transactional memory (STM) for Scala.
-It uses optimistic concurrency control to coordinate concurrent accesses to shared mutable state, replacing the use of locks.
+It makes it easier to use optimistic concurrency control to coordinate thread-safe access to shared data structures, replacing the use of locks.
 CCSTM only manages memory locations encapsulated in instances of a class `Ref[A]`[^1], allowing atomic blocks to be expressed directly in Scala with no bytecode rewriting or language modifications.
 Atomic blocks are speculatively executed in parallel and automatically retried until successful.

 [^1]: `Ref` instances may be transient, allowing for storage without an extra level of indirection.
 See `TArray` and `TxnFieldUpdater`.

+## Optimistic concurrency control

+If two operations both access the same data and at least one of them changes it, then we say that they *conflict*.
+Conflicting operations are those that must be coordinated to ensure thread safety.

+Optimistic concurrency control is based on the observation that, often, potential conflicts don't actually occur.
+It is possible that two insertions into a large red-black tree will both cause a root rotation, for example, but it is quite unlikely.
+Pessimistic concurrency control using locks must prevent parallel execution whenever there is a **possibility** of a conflict.
+Optimistic concurrency control adds the possibility that speculative execution will be rolled back and retried, requiring it to serialize only for conflicts that **actually** occur.

+Software transactional memory allows the user to declare that blocks of their code should occur atomically.
+Most STMs use optimistic concurrency control to implement atomic blocks, which are also referred to as transactions.

 ## An example

 As a simple example, consider a set of integers stored as a sorted singly-linked list.
-One way to encode this in Scala is
+One (thread-unsafe) way to encode this in Scala is

     class IntSet {
       private class Node(val e: Int, var next: Node)